 - There are no known risk factors for UCD or idiopathic MCD, though the possibility of a genetic predisposition is under investigation.

 - For approximately ½ of MCD patients, HHV-8 infection causes and drives their disease.
 In these cases, HIV infection or another immune deficiency (i.e. genetic, immunosuppressants) enables HHV-8 to escape control by the immune system, replicate in lymph nodes, and signal the release of an excess of inflammatory chemicals (or cytokines), such as Interleukin-6 (IL-6).

 - More research is needed to understand why only a small proportion of HHV-8 + immunosuppressed patients develop Castleman disease, while the majority does not.

 - Although there are no reports of Castleman disease being contagious, it is important to state that patients and loved ones should exercise safe sex options to avoid HIV and HHV-8 infection, as these two viruses can lead to many other complications beyond Castleman disease.

 Treatment of Castleman disease subtypes

-Following diagnosis, there are different types of specialist doctors who can treat Castleman disease including primary care physicians (PCP), surgeons, hematologist-oncologists, rheumatologists, immunologists, and infectious disease doctors, among others.
+Different types of physicians can be involved in the care of Castleman disease patients, including primary care physicians (PCP), surgeons, hematologist-oncologists, rheumatologists, immunologists, and infectious disease doctors, among others.